Pakistan–Saudi Arabia relations: History

-2019 Saudi visit to Pakistan

 The Saudi Crown Prince, Muhammad bin Salman, visited Pakistan in February 2019.
 Pakistan was the first stop of the Crown Prince's journey to Pakistan and India.
 While there, the Crown Prince received a gold-plated submachine gun from members of the Pakistani Senate.
 The most important part of the visit was to sign an agreement to establish a $10 billion refinery and petrochemicals complex in Gwadar.

+In June 2025, Prime Minister Shehbaz Sharif of Pakistan thanked Mohammed bin Salman for his role in helping reduce tensions between Pakistan and India.
+The acknowledgment came during Sharif's official two-day visit to Saudi Arabia, where he was accompanied by key members of his delegation, including the Chief of Army Staff, Asim Munir, the Deputy Prime Minister, Ishaq Dar, and several federal ministers.
+During the visit, which coincided with the final rituals of the Hajj pilgrimage, the Pakistani delegation also performed umrah in Mecca.
+According to a press release issued by the Prime Minister’s Office, Sharif met Crown Prince Mohammed Bin Salman in Mecca, where regional peace and bilateral cooperation were discussed.
+In September 2025, the two countries signed the Strategic Mutual Defence Agreement, according to which a military attack against one would be considered an aggression against both.
+Rabia Akhtar, a researcher at the Belfer Center at Harvard University, has questioned the assumption that the pact means a clear commitment to mutual defense.
+She noted that Pakistan refused to join the Saudi-led intervention in Yemen despite the Kingdom's requests, as Islamabad claimed neutrality and that domestic interests would precede any pact.

 Cultural relations

 Faisal Mosque in Pakistan is named after King Faisal of Saudi Arabia, who supported and financed the construction of the mosque.

 Saudi Arabia has also provided extensive religious and educational aid to Pakistan, being a major contributor to the construction of mosques and madrassas (religious schools) across Pakistan, including the Faisal Mosque in Islamabad, named after King Faisal of Saudi Arabia.
+The major Pakistani city of Lyallpur was also renamed Faisalabad in honor of King Faisal in 1977.
 Since 1980, the number of religious schools increased from 800 to 27000 in 1997 and all are funded by Saudi Arabia.
 The schools serve as nurseries for teenagers and younger children (giving religious and moral education) from Pakistan, Syria, Afghanistan, Iran, Russia, Yemen etc.

-Since 1947, the political parties have been receiving funding for their political activities in the country.
-The major Pakistani city of Lyallpur was also renamed Faisalabad in honor of King Faisal in 1977.
-Saudi Arabia remains a major destination for immigration amongst Pakistanis, the number of whom living in Saudi Arabia stands between 900,000 and 1 million (see Pakistanis in Saudi Arabia).
 Saudi Arabia was a major supporter of the "Islamisation" programme of the military ruler Gen. Muhammad Zia-ul-Haq in the 1970s.

 In 2006, King Abdullah of Saudi Arabia was awarded the Nishan-e-Pakistan, the highest civilian decoration of Pakistan.

 In 2011, the Saudi-funded Islamic channel called Paigham TV was inaugurated by Abdul Rahman Al-Sudais in Urdu and later in Pashto in 2014.